-Streams are usually flowing strong with higher water levels in the early spring due to melting snow and rain runoff so you can usually catch rainbow and brown trout on action lures such as Mepp’s or Blue Fox spinners, small jerkbaits and crankbaits, spoons and Mepps Wooly Worm Spin Flies.
+Streams are usually flowing strong with higher water levels in the early spring due to melting snow and rain runoff so you can usually catch rainbow and brown trout on action lures such as Panther Martin’s, Blue Fox spinners, small jerkbaits and crankbaits, and spoons.
 I prefer throwing these lures on spinning tackle with 4-pound test low visibility green monofilament if the streams have stained water.
-If the water is ultra-clear I will scale down to a 2-pound test fluorocarbon line.
+If the water is ultra-clear I will scale down to a 4-pound test fluorocarbon line.

 Two of my favorite lures for early spring trout are the Karl’s Amazing Whipper Snapper in green or bluegill.
 This bait has such an enticing wiggling action trout have a hard time resisting.
 The Whipper Snapper is a floater so I attach a small bb split shot on my line about 2 to 3 inches above the lure so the lure will dive down deeper.
 I cast the lure into any current seams and eddies in the stream and retrieve it at a medium speed.
 If I see a trout following the lure, I will jerk the lure once or twice while reeling to trigger a reaction bite from the follower.